 D.3.27 Knee function information SEI message semantics

 This SEI message provides information to enable decompression or compression of the colour samples of the output decoded pictures by using a knee function for customisation to particular display environments.
 The decompression or compression process maps the white level of sample values in the normalized linear RGB colour space.
 The compression or decompression should be applied to each RGB component produced by colour space conversion of the decoded image accordingly.

-A knee function is a function which is composed of slopes which connects three types of points with values normalized in range of 0.0 to 1.0.
-The three types of points are defined as follows.

-a) An origin – (0.0, 0.0)

-b) A knee point of an input dynamic range and an output dynamic range – (xi, yi)

-c) A point of (1.0, 1.0)
+[Ed.
+(JB): Consider defining what is meant here by “compression” or “decompression”]

+A knee function is composed of several lines which starts with the point ( 0.0, 0.0 ), ends with the point ( 1.0, 1.0 ) and connects all knee points in ascending order of index i.
+The coordinate of the i-th knee point is specified by ( input_knee_point[ i ], output_knee_point[ i ] ).
+An example knee function is shown in Figure D-1.